The 10 Cheapest Countries to Visit

 Erin Bendig

-If you're planning your next solo or family vacation and have to stick to a strict budget, no problem.
+If you're planning your next solo or family vacation and must stick to a strict budget, no problem.
 We've found the cheapest countries to visit around the world.

 Despite the effects of inflation on everything from eggs to electric cars, there are many places where the dollar will work in your favor, getting you an exotic trip for less than you might expect.